Private Laparoscopic Hysterectomy

 The recovery time is much shorter with this procedure – about 2 weeks.
 Studies also show that this is a safe procedure, with little complication rates and fewer infection rates that a traditional hysterectomy as it requires less cutting and less time spent in the hospital.
 It is an outpatient procedure and requires no stay at the hospital.

 A surgeon has to have the proper training to perform this procedure.
 The waitlists for laparoscopic hysterectomy average from 5-6 months to over a year, depending on which province you reside in.
 If you are interested in getting this done sooner in a safe, affordable and private manner we can help.
-We can set you up for surgery in 2 weeks, provided you have your medical records and a fit for this type of surgery.
-Contact us for more details and free one-hour evaluation, toll-free 1 877 344 3544
+We can set you up for a private laparoscopy hysterectomy surgery in 2 weeks, provided you have your medical records and are a fit for this type of surgery.
+Contact us for more details , a free one-hour evaluation and approximate cost for laparoscopic hysterectomy, toll-free 1 877 344 3544

-Read our blog next Wednesday – we will present information about robotic hysterectomy!
+Read our blog next Wednesday – we will present information about private robotic hysterectomy!